Learn how to water plants, including tips for watering plants and ways to use water to help your plants grow faster and bigger.

 As plants grow, their water needs change.
 Young plants use less moisture; mature plants require much more.
 Irrigation frequency also varies based on the season.
 In cool weather, plants need less water.
 During summer's dog days, it might seem like you can't water enough, especially with small containers or pots jam-packed with plants.

+To make the most of your irrigation effort, adopt conservative watering practices.
+Reduce runoff.
+Soaker hoses and drip irrigation systems apply water directly to soil, eliminating runoff and evaporation that can occur with overhead sprinkling.
+Slow evaporation.
+Water early in the day when temperatures are low to reduce evaporation losses.
+Use crystals.
+Water-retention crystals absorb moisture and then slowly release it to plant roots.
+Mix them into the soil in pots and planting beds.
 Avoid wind.
 Overhead watering and windy conditions don't mix.
 The water gets blown off target, and wind wicks water from plants through leaves.
 Wait until air is calm to water.
 Set systems to deliver water during the least windy times of day.

 Celebrate rainy days by adding rain barrels to downspouts, especially in locations close to your gardens.
 Make sure the barrel overflow drains away from your home to avoid swamping your foundation (and maybe your basement).

 Many quick-color plants, once established in a planting bed, survive on a small amount of water.
 In containers where soil dries out rapidly, these same plants require more frequent watering.
 Try a few of these outstanding annuals for dry spots in your garden.

 Fringed blooms in shades of blue, purple, pink, and white are butterfly favorites.
 Look for tall or short types.

 Diverse colors dress petals in traditional gold, russet, and hues in between, plus bicolors.
 Snip stems for bouquets.